jrohila/SimpleRagServer/README.md

 - Title request bypass: first user message detected as a title request is sent directly (no RAG/system append)
 - Streaming and non-streaming parity: same message assembly and RAG logic
 - Docling integration: always on via REST
+- **Collections:** Each collection creates a separate OpenSearch index, allowing document segregation and multi-tenant scenarios.
+- **Chat entity:** Each chat wraps up its settings and links to a collection, defining what documents and chunks the chat can access.
+- **Startup wait:** The server waits up to 5 minutes for OpenSearch to be available before continuing startup.

 ## Build